 The actual amount of waste and rubbish on Mount Everest remains uncertain due to a lack of information

 , and varies depending on the source.
 Therefore, The NeverRest Project‘s priority will be to survey the area to determine the actual situation.

-The NeverRest Project has an expert committee made up of scientists specialized in environment and climate change, biology, ice and glacier research, with the collaboration of the biologist María XXX, in collaboration with local Nepali specialists in waste management in Mount Everest and the surrounding areas in Khumbu and Sagarmatha National Park.
+The NeverRest Project has an expert committee made up of scientists specialized in environment and climate change, biology, ice and glacier research, with the collaboration of the biologist María Urieta, in collaboration with local Nepali specialists in waste management in Mount Everest and the surrounding areas in Khumbu and Sagarmatha National Park.

 Alton C. Byers, Ph.D. is a mountain geographer, conservationist, and mountaineer specializing in applied research, high altitude ecosystems, climate change, glacier hazards, and integrated conservation and development programs.